Repozirk/CarND-Vehicle-Detection-P5/writeup_template.md

 ###Discussion

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+The pipeline tendency fails on areas with shawdows and cars detected on the opposite direction.
+Failing on areas with shadow might be improved by getting more data for classification.
+Detecting cars on the opposite direction could be avoided by computing the heat map over serveral frames of the video file.
+Anoterh approach would be a more intelligent area of interest.